I’ve spotted many copycat link posting scams before, so when I stumbled onto Home Internet Cash, much like with the many other sites that:

 The truth of the matter is that it is possible to post links and earn money, but not through the simplistic ways you’re led to believe and certainly not through this place.

-What REALLY happens is that if you have a website and visitors coming into the website, you can post what’s known as affiliate links that promote products, sometimes from big name companies for which if someone buys it, you earn a commission.
+What REALLY happens is that if you have a website and visitors coming into the website, you can post what’s known as affiliate links (affiliate marketing can truly make you a good income, but to really get started correctly, do this.) that promote products, sometimes from big name companies for which if someone buys it, you earn a commission.
 That’s the truth.

 But this is NOT something you’ll be told by Home Internet Cash.
 Furthermore, I don’t even know if the name of this program/site/service or whatever the hell it’s called is actually that name.
 While looking through the site, there were at least 2 other names I found: